What is a heat network?

 HN GRAPHIC.png

-Note: this diagram is based on a standard gas-fed heat network with a remote data collection system, which collects and reports meter readings on a daily basis.
-Other methods of heat generation (i.e. air-source heat pumps) and technology might apply at your development.
-You can find more information on your development in the Welcome Pack that we issue once your account is created.
+Note: This diagram shown is based on a standard gas-fed heat network with a remote data collection system, which records and reports meter readings daily.
+Some developments may use other methods of generation (for example, air-source heat pumps) or different technology.
+You can find details specific to your development in the Welcome Pack issued when your account is created.

 Was this article helpful?